 Here's a quick look at the three types of eye care providers:

 An ophthalmologist is a Doctor of Medicine (MD) or a Doctor of Osteopath (DO) who specializes in eye and vision care.
 Ophthalmologists are specially trained to provide the full spectrum of eye care, from prescribing glasses and contact lenses to complex and delicate eye surgery.
-Many ophthalmologists are also involved in scientific research related to the origin and treatment of eye diseases and vision problems.Meet The Doctors
+Many ophthalmologists are also involved in scientific research related to the origin and treatment of eye diseases and vision problems.Meet Our Staff

 An optometrist receives a Doctor of Optometry (OD) degree and is licensed to practice optometry, but not medicine.
 The practice of optometry traditionally involves examining the eye for the purpose of prescribing and dispensing corrective lenses, screening vision to detect certain eye abnormalities, and prescribing medications for certain eye diseases.